vivek-tiwari-vt/aurora-assessment/docs/QUICKSTART.md

 ## 📊 What You Get

 ✅ Chatbot interface for asking questions
-✅ Automatic Gemini API key rotation
+✅ OpenRouter integration with moonshotai/kimi-k2:free model
 ✅ Semantic search with embeddings
 ✅ Answer generation with confidence scores
 ✅ Source attribution